Everything you need to know about Granite Island’s little penguins

 Looking for a family-friendly activity for the weekend?
 Look no further than Granite Island, off the coast of Victor Harbor on South Australia’s Fleurieu Peninsula.

-This time of year is little penguin breeding season.
-While in years gone by the number of wild little penguins living off Granite Island had dropped significantly, after successful management of their predators and revegetation of their habitat they are making a comeback, albeit a slow one.
+While in years gone by the number of wild little penguins living off Granite Island had dropped, after successful management of their predators and revegetation of their habitat, they are making a comeback, albeit a slow one.

 Did you know?